 8. Reinstall the intake (remember to connect the black vacuum hose coming out of the passenger side intercooler hose).

-9. Reinstall the wheels, torque lugnuts to 80 lb-ft (can someone double check this?) and lower the car.
+9. Reinstall the wheels, torque lugnuts to ~80 lb-ft (Works for stock wheels and most aftermarket set ups) and lower the car.

 10. Go out for a drive.